-[Story contributed by Jack Beckford, with Assistance from Sara Platt Williams]
+[Story contributed by Jack Beckford, with assistance from Sara Platt Williams]

 Recall the previously discussed connections of EKWRO with the Appalachian Volunteers?
-A few years prior to our Health Fair, some leaders of AV had been arrested and charged with “sedition” (“plotting the violent overthrow of Pike County, Kentucky”) after successfully stopping a strip-mining operation.
+A few years prior to our Health Fair, some leaders of AV had been arrested and charged with “sedition” (“plotting the violent overthrow of Pike County, Ky.”) after successfully stopping a strip-mining operation.
 Books that supposedly demonstrated their seditious nature included “a large number of works about Communism, including a couple dozen by Marx, Engels, and Lenin,” as well as copies of Joseph Heller’s novel, Catch-22, and Mao’s Little Red Book.
-Three days after the charges were filed federal appeals court judge Bert T. Combs (a former Kentucky governor) declared Kentucky’s sedition statute unconstitutional and dismissed the charges against the AV staff.
+Three days after the charges were filed, federal appeals court judge Bert T. Combs (a former Kentucky governor) declared Kentucky’s sedition statute unconstitutional and dismissed the charges against the AV staff.

-2. Many Mud Creek residents already had a deep suspicion of health agencies, outsiders and politicians, which might easily be related to the previous issue.
-This suspicion came out as discussions opened about how SHC would handle patient medical reports from exams at the Health Fair.
+2. Many Mud Creek residents already had a deep suspicion of health agencies, outsiders, and politicians, which might easily be related to the previous issue.
+This suspicion came out as discussions opened about how the SHC would handle patient medical reports from exams at the health fair.
 Many patients did not trust local doctors, hospitals, or other medical facilities.
 They were afraid that patient records would/could be shared inappropriately with employers, politicians, law enforcement, etc. The final resolution, in order to ensure that patients were confident their medical exam records would not be seen inappropriately, was that records of medical exams would not be returned to Floyd Co, but housed at Vanderbilt Medical Center.
 Patients alone could request that those records be forwarded to any other medical personnel or facility.

-SHC can hardly take much credit, beyond being one small piece of the foundation, for this incredibly successful community clinic.
+The SHC can hardly take much credit, beyond being one small piece of the foundation, for this incredibly successful community clinic.
 We are really glad we were able to be at least that one small part, working with one amazing woman, for one summer.

 Note: Some Eula Hall bio gained from : “Kentucky’s Godmother to the Poor” by Michael Winerip, Oct 24, 1991, People Magazine.